azixaka/Berberis/README.md

 - **Comprehensive Observability**: With Berberis CrossBar, you can trace not only messages but also a wide array of statistics, including service time, latencies, rates, sources, percentiles, and more.
 This empowers you to gain deeper insights into the performance of your messaging system and make data-driven optimizations.

+- **Stateful Channels**: Berberis CrossBar offers stateful channels, which store the latest published messages by key.
+This allows new subscribers to fetch the most recent state of the channel upon subscription, keeping everyone up-to-date and in sync.

+- **Channel Reset and Message Deletions**: Berberis CrossBar also supports channel resets, allowing you to clear a channel and start fresh when necessary.
+Individual message deletions are also supported, ensuring that you have full control over the data in your channels.

+- **Wildcard Subscriptions**: The system supports wildcard subscription patterns like '*' and '>', offering you more flexibility and control over the messages you subscribe to.

+- **Metrics Export**: With the MetricsToJson extension method, you can easily generate a comprehensive JSON report of metrics from all CrossBar channels and each subscription.
+This feature provides an efficient way to monitor and optimize the performance of your messaging system.

 ## Getting Started

 You can add Berberis CrossBar to your project through NuGet: